-- 14.1 Some pupils will require specialist equipment to enable them to attend school.
-If this is the case we will make reasonable adjustments for this.
-Staff will check the equipment, in line with any training given, and report concerns to the Headteacher or Bursar. - 14.2 If necessary the school will provide equipment out of its budget if funds are available.
-For larger value items we will either hire them or look for funding. - 14.2 The maintenance contract/safety checks for all equipment and the procedure to be followed in the event of equipment failure will be detailed within the individual healthcare plan. - 14.3 Staff will be made aware of the use, storage and maintenance of any equipment.
+- 14.1 Some pupils will require specialist equipment to support them whilst attending school.
+Staff will check the equipment, in line with any training given, and report concerns to the Headteacher or School Business Manager. - 14.2 If necessary the school will provide equipment out of its budget if funds are available.
+For larger value items we will either hire them or look for funding. - 14.3 The maintenance contract/safety checks for all equipment and the procedure to be followed in the event of equipment failure will be detailed within the individual healthcare plan. - 14.4 Staff will be made aware of the use, storage and maintenance of any equipment.